 Don’t skip the brain even a day!
 Learning is just like exercise, if you skip a day, it requires stronger effort to go back the next day.
 Even only studying for a few minutes also helps you build a routine and reinforces your mental pathways to keep your brain active and your memory strong!

 Practice as much as possible to familiarize yourself with the GED’s math test format.
-You can take online sample tests or written practice tests included in many test prep books.
+You can take an online FREE GED practice test or written practice tests included in many test prep books.
 Setting a test time will both increase your solving speed and help you to manage your time better.
 Managing time is another key tip.
 Many test-takers fail their test because of lacking time.
 So testing yourself multiple times before your big day is always a great idea.
 By this way, you won’t be so stressed when taking your real test.

 Not understanding the question is a common reason leading to mistakes.
 Read each question thoroughly to ensure you know what it’s exactly asking because they can be tricky.
 If you’re unsure, read it again to double check.